Blackfell/blackfell.github.io/_posts/2021-05-17-Writing-Shellcode.md

 I've come across shellcode before in various pieces of exploit development training, but it's always been an overview - *'this is how shellcode is written, don't worry, it's not really a thing so much anymore'*.
 Well, I exagerate, but you get the idea, there's lots of tooling and existing shellcode out there and I've got away with relying on that almost entirely.
 Until now...

-The [pwn.college](http://pwn.college) shellcode challenges execute input you provide and are written to make any other type of exploit difficult.
-This forces you to write an tailor shellcode and to be honest - it's been a lot of fun.
+The [pwn.college](http://pwn.college) shellcode challenges execute some shellcode you provide and are designed to make any other type of exploit difficult.
+This forces you to write and tailor shellcode to solve the challenges and to be honest - it's been a lot of fun.

 I should note that the focus of this training is almost entirely Linux, Windows shellcode is even more of a mystery to me, but I feel inspired to check it out now.